loicmathieu/docker-vsftpd/README.md

 ```

 Two volumes are defined :
-- /home : the FTP data directory
+- /home/guest : the FTP data directory of the guest user (the only available by default)
 - /var/log/vsftpd : the log directory